Luminilion/ML-project-2/README.md

 **Training the model**

-We are now ready to train the model.
+You are now ready to train the model.
 To do this, open the `Project2.ipynb` notebook and follow the instructions in Markdown.

 **Submission**